boniolp/boniolp.github.io/_pages/Salerno-2024.md

 to an extensive description of the anomaly detection methods proposed by different communities in the literature.
 We will then present new benchmarks capturing diverse domains and applications for the purpose of evaluating anomaly detection methods.
 We will then conclude on Ensembling and Model Selection for time series anomaly detection, discussing different strategies applicable to automatically selecting the appropriate methods for a specific time series.
-The slides of this lecture can be found [here]()*
+The slides of this lecture can be found [here]().*

 ### Lecture 2: A deep dive into time series anomaly detection evaluation measures